-The core of the human rights argument in this section, though not exhaustive is that the impact of grand corruption through the massive looting of the public treasury falls on the ordinary people.
-Their socio-economic needs will simply not be met "when the resources to provide those needs are stolen, diverted into private pockets, and then stashed abroad" (Olaniyan, 2014: 206).
+The core of the human rights argument in this section is that the impact of grand corruption through the massive looting of the public treasury falls on the ordinary people, their socio-economic needs will simply not be met "when the resources to provide those needs are stolen, diverted into private pockets, and then stashed abroad" (Olaniyan, 2014: 206).
 As it stands, Nigeria has no sustainable social policy for the elimination of poverty like the provision of housing, health care, food, water, education and shelter.
-These are rights tied to the sustenance of human life and are particularly relevant to the vulnerable, marginalised and disadvantaged groups. disadvantaged groups.
+These are rights tied